ERych/CC-Summer17/Project-Phase1.md

 ```
 $ nvidia-smi
 ```

 ### Step 4.
 Install and Test cudaNN

 CudaNN is a GPU-accelerated library of primitives for deep neural networks.
 This library provides highly tuned implementations for standard routines such as forward and backward convolution, pooling, normalization, and activation layers.

 1. You must first visit https://developer.nvidia.com/rdp/cudnn-download and create a NVIDIA Developer Program account.
 This is necessary to download cudaNN

-2. A good way to install this library is to download it from Chrome inside your EC2 Instance.
+2. An easy way to install this library is to download it from Chrome *inside your EC2 Instance*.
 Install Google Chrome using the following commands:

 ```
 #Add Key: